aws/aws-eks-best-practices/content/security/docs/pods.md

   + Not just applied at the namespace level
   + More mature than the Pod Security Standards
   + Decisions can be based on anything in the API server request payload, as well as existing cluster resources and external data (solution dependent)
-  + Supports mutating API server requests before validation
+  + Supports mutating API server requests before validation (solution dependent)
-  + Generates policies and resources (solution dependent)
+  + Can generate complementary policies and Kubernetes resources (solution dependent - From pod policies, Kyverno can [auto-gen](https://kyverno.io/docs/writing-policies/autogen/) policies for higher-level controllers, such as Deployments.
+Kyverno can also generate additional Kubernetes resources _"when a new resource is created or when the source is updated"_ by using [Generate Rules](https://kyverno.io/docs/writing-policies/generate/).)
   + Can be used to shift left, into CICD pipelines, before making calls to the Kubernetes API server (solution dependent)
   + Can be used to implement behaviors that are not necessarily security related, such as best practices, organizational standards, etc.
   + Can be used in non-Kubernetes use cases (solution dependent)